tima0476/CSCI5448-OOAD-HW2.Q6/readme.md

 design assumes all shapes are regular polygons and therefore having a center point and radius in the base class (common to all shapes) makes sense.

-Discussion: In light of what has been discussed in class, if I were to redesign this application I would use a delegation pattern rather that inheritance.
+**Discussion:** In light of what has been discussed in class, if I were to redesign this application I would use a delegation pattern rather than inheritance.
 Instead of a shapes base class I might define a shapes interface, and then the various shapes such as Circle, Square, and Triangle would implement the Shapes interface.
 I also would further specialize each specific shape class to